MicrosoftDocs/winrt-api/windows.ui.input.spatial/spatialgesturerecognizer_navigationstarted.md

 For voice interactions, this event does not fire.

-For spatial controllers, this event fires when the Select trigger or button is pressed and then the controller is moved outside of the small Navigation deadzone.
+For motion controllers, this event fires when the Select trigger or button is pressed and then the controller is moved outside of the small Navigation deadzone.

 ## -examples